UvvUmi/Atom.dotcom/README.md

-User profile avatar or default if not set custom Threads dashboard
+Search by keywords
-Threads with topic, images, content and comments Create thread
+User upload and use avatar or set default(gravatar or something) Customize cards
-Make threads editable and comments too
+Specific Threads with topic, images, content and comments User Create thread/comments
-Pagination
+Threads/comments editable, removable only by author